Muhd-Aflah/swiftmove-movers-and-packers-frontend/README.md

 # 🚚 SwiftMove Frontend

-SwiftMove is a modern, responsive logistics and freight management frontend built with **React + Vite + Tailwind CSS**.
+SwiftMove is a modern, responsive logistics and freight management frontend built with **React + Vite **.
 It includes authentication pages, a price estimator, and a scalable UI architecture ready for backend integration.

+## 📌 Project Status: **In Development**

+> ⚠️ This project is currently under active development.Features are being implemented step by step.

 ---

 ## ✨ Features